-- Definitions of Public and Media Relations in the broader marketing context.
+- Definitions of Public Relations and Sponsorship in the broader marketing context.

 - Understandings of the concept of “Reputations” in tourism, hospitality and events.

-- The impact of social media and web 2.0 on traditional public and media relations practices.
+- The impact of social media and web 2.0 on traditional public relations and sponsorship practices.

-- Best practice models in public and media relations.
+- Best practice models in public relations and sponsorship.

-- Technological, business, political, geographical, cultural, social and ethical issues of public and media relations.
+- Technological, business, political, geographical, cultural, social and ethical issues of public relations and sponsorship management.